Achievements & Announcements

 This pioneering project, which will run from August 7, 2024, to February 7, 2025, aims to revolutionize the way bulk materials (excavated lunar regolith) are handled on the moon.
 By developing modular static auger systems specifically designed for the unique environment of the moon, AeroFly seeks to advance the capabilities of material processing plant systems in extraterrestrial settings.

-"I’m so proud that Aerofly, a Lohr college spin-off, is pioneering and engineering solutions for space – the ultimate frontier.
+"I’m so proud that AeroFly, a Lohr college spin-off, is pioneering and engineering solutions for space – the ultimate frontier.
 I’m confident they will leave an enduring legacy as space exploration takes off (pun intended) to new heights." said Rajesh Kavasseri, Associate Dean for Research at SDSU.

 "We are very gratified to be selected from a field of 1500 applicants to receive this support from NASA." said Gordon Niva, CEO at AeroFly.